This Jagannath temple in Kanpur can actually predict how good or bad the rainfall will be this year just by the water collected on it’s ceiling!

 A large number of devotees pull the chariot of Lord Jagannath and offer prayers in July every year.
 A fair is also held during Janmashtami.

-CHECK: Ratha Yatra in Singapore
+WATCH: Ratha Yatra in Singapore